-3.2 Cause

-- 3.2.1 The cause of the accident was due to the separation of the left horizontal stabiliser in flight causing the helicopter to dive and bank to the right exceeding its flight envelope.
-The main rotor blades subsequently severed the tail boom and severed parts of the air frame resulting in the accident. - 3.2.2 The following factors contributed to the accident: - a) Unplanned landing at an open field causing the left main landing gear to sink into loose soil.
-The vertical fin attached to the LH horizontal stabiliser contacted the soil and subsequently fracture the inboard root of the LH horizontal stabiliser. - b) Failure of the pilot to conduct detailed damage assessment of the left main landing gear knowing presence of excessive oil leak and damages to other parts of the helicopter. - c) A descending high cruising speed compounded with landing gears down would aerodynamically put excessive loads on the fractured left horizontal stabiliser. - d) Passenger intervention to pilot to return home on several occassions could create peer pressure on the pilot to rush for flying home.

-4. SAFETY RECOMMENDATIONS

-It is recommended that:

-- 4.1 Pilot in command is to conduct pre flight for every flight and to include risk assessment on the route and destination for suitability before the flight commence.
-The DGCA notification letter dated 17 August 2015, with reference to Appendix 10. - 4.2 Helicopter pilot is to avoid landing at any places unplanned whether on their own or passenger descretion except when obselutely necessary, such as in emergency situation. - 4.3 DCA is to determine the necessity for flight manifest for all private flights.
-The DGCA notification letter dated 17 August 2015, with reference to Appendix 10. - 4.4 DCA is to study activation of Emergency Locator Beacon fitted to the helicopter after non-activation several accidents involving emergency hard landing. - 4.5 DCA to review the validity of private pilot licence previleges, when the holder is having professional licence. - 4.6 DCA to review on the procedure for single pilot helicopter operations, in order to ensure safety for passenger embarkation or disembarkation with the engine and main rotor running. - 4.7 The pilot in command is to ensure that passenger occupying the copilot's seat is prohibited from taking part in the operations of the helicopter.
+4.1 Pilot in command is to conduct pre-flight for every flight and to include risk assessment on the route and destination for suitability before the flight commences.
+The DGCA notification letter dated 17 August 2015.
+4.2 Helicopter pilot is to avoid landing at any place unplanned whether on their own or at passenger discretion except when absolutely necessary, such as in an emergency situation.

-Inspector In-Charge
+4.3 DCA is to determine the necessity for flight manifest for all private flights.
+The DGCA notification letter dated 17 August 2015.

+4.4 DCA is to study the activation of the Emergency Locator Beacon fitted to the helicopter after the non-activation of several accidents involving emergency hard landings.

+4.5 DCA to review the validity of private pilot license privileges, when the holder has a professional license.

+4.6 DCA to review the procedure for single pilot helicopter operations, in order to ensure safety for passenger embarkation or disembarkation with the engine and main rotor running.

+4.7 The pilot in command is to ensure that the passenger occupying the co-pilot's

+seat is prohibited from taking part in the operations of the helicopter.

+INVESTIGATOR-IN-CHARGE

 Air Accident Investigation Bureau

 MALAYSIA

-APPENDICES
+57